percona/psmdb-docs/docs/telemetry.md

 * Self-contained extensions

-Percona Server for MongoDB has built-in Telemetry subsystem implemented separately for `mongod` and `mongos` instances.
+Percona Server for MongoDB has a built-in Telemetry subsystem implemented separately for `mongod` and `mongos` instances.
 It is enabled by default during the initial database deployment.

 Telemetry subsystem does not collect the following information: